sj1999-BIT/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:exclamation:Caution:**<br>
-It deletes a person entry permanently from your contact, but you can [undo](#undoing-last-change--undo) the deletion if you wish to.
+It deletes a person's entry permanently from your contact, but you can [undo](#undoing-last-change--undo) the deletion if you wish to.
 </div>